learnk8s/learnk8s.io/src/microsAuthentication/content.md

 1. The `audience` field specifies what the intended audience for the token is (if not specified, it defaults to `api`).
 1. The `expirationSeconds` indicate how long a token is valid for - the minimum is 600 seconds or 10 minutes.

-Please notice how the `audience` field specifies that this Service Account Token is allowed to communicate only with services that identify themselves as a `secret-store`.
+Please notice how the `audience` field specifies that this Service Account Token is allowed to communicate only with services that identify themselves as a `data-store`.

-If you don't include `secret-store` as an audience in the Secret store component, the API won't be able to talk to it — it's not its audience!
+If you don't include `data-store` as an audience in the Secret store component, the API won't be able to talk to it — it's not its audience!

 > Note that if you are deploying a Pod to use this feature in a cluster with Pod Security Policies enforced, [you will need to ensure that the `projected` volume type is allowed.](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#volumes-and-file-systems)